 One of the reasons why ISO implementation fails in some organisations is because the top management does not understand why the implementation is necessary and how exactly it would help the company.
 Active involvement of the top management is critical for the effective implementation and maintenance of ISO 27001 standards.

 'Top management’ is the term used for the senior executives in the company.
-They have sufficient influence as well as the authority to drive important initiatives, strategies, and changes.
-From the perspective of information security programs, the top management can ensure that these programs are aligned with the company’s governance policies.
+They have sufficient influence as well as the authority to drive important initiatives and security strategy.
+From the perspective of information security programs, the top management can ensure that these programs are aligned with the company’s governance policies and ultimately this effort will impact the likelihood and severity of security incidents.

-ISO 27001 requires top management to fulfil the below responsibilities.
+ISO 27001 requires top management to fulfil the below security responsibilities:

 The top-level management needs to determine the objectives for ISMS and business continuity management as part of ISO 27001 that align with the organisational goals and strategies.
 Determining these objectives clearly will define how the security program needs to be executed and will also help measure the success of ISO 27001 implementation.

-Senior executives need to assign responsibilities of various elements of ISO 27001 implementation to different people within the organisation.
+Senior executives need to assign responsibilities of various elements of ISO 27001 implementation to different security professionalspeople within the organisation.
 A CISO (Chief Information Security Officer) and an SO (Security Officer) are usually appointed.
 Some enterprises also appoint a consultant to help with ISO implementation.
-However, the top management still needs to assign responsibilities to other members such as department heads, and then ensure that all employees are fulfilling their assigned roles well.
+However, the top management and management board still needs to assign responsibilities to other members such as department heads, and then ensure that all employees are fulfilling their assigned roles well.

 The groundwork for ISO 27001 implementation includes strong policies for ISMS and BCMS.
 These and other security policies for the organisation need to be laid out.
 It is the responsibility of the top management to ensure that these policies are made and published.
 ISO 27001 clause 5.2 requires that the top management set an information security policy.

 ISO 27001 implementation is a joint responsibility and effort.
 All employees must understand their role in the implementation and work towards it.
-The top management needs to ensure that everyone understands the importance and benefits of the implementation through training and awareness programs.
+The top management needs to ensure that everyone understands the wide range of importance and benefits of the implementation through training and awareness programs.

 Lastly, the top management needs to ensure that all activities for the ISO 27001 implementation are carried out properly.
 This can include checking whether the ISMS and BCMS policies are being implemented and verifying that the objectives defined are getting fulfilled through the activities.